piroxxi/ruel.li/README.md

 # Ruel.li Project
 Welcome to the Ruel.li project!
 This repository hosts a comprehensive web application, composed of two primary subprojects: a backend developed in Java using Spring 3, and a frontend developed in Angular (version 17).

-Both front-end and back-end are independant (in a typical local environment, you should start separatly).
+The front-end and back-end subprojects are independent (in a typical local environment you should start them separately).

 Both subfolder contains a corresponding README.

+This app proposes an authentication mechanism, using a JWT token.

 ## Backend
 To start the backend you will need a JDK, navigate to the backend folder and use maven :